gtolomei/big-data-computing/README.md

 - Email: tolomei@di.uniroma1.it
 - Website: https://www.di.uniroma1.it/~tolomei
 - Bacheca Sapienza: https://corsidilaurea.uniroma1.it/it/users/gabrieletolomeiuniroma1it

-### Moodle Web Page
-Students must subscribe to the Moodle web page using the same credentials (username/password) to access Wi-Fi network and Infostud services, at the following link: https://elearning.uniroma1.it/course/view.php?id=12771

 ### Description and Goals
 The amount, variety, and rate at which data is being generated nowadays both by humans and machines are unprecedented.
 This opens up a number of challenges on how to deal with those data, as traditional computing paradigms are not conceived to operate at such a scale.